Updated: Jan 15

 With continuous art demonstrations and art discussions, it saw an interchange of knowledge between the masters and newbies.
 The most loved and awaited demo was given by the watercolour maestro, Artist Bijay Biswal; the official Brand Ambassador of Winsor and Newton.
 Another breath taking highlight of the event was “World Record of 48 hour continuous live String Art by Artist Rahul Thakare.”

 The extravagant event was hosted by the renowned Rangsamarth Studios.
-The directors Mr. Ganesh Kenjale, Mr. Atul Katkar, Mr. Pramod Mane, Mr. Praveen Pandkar and Mr. Umakant Kanade have been in the art industry for more than two to three decades.
-They identified the real need and gave artists the platform Pune had been missing since forever.
+The directors Mr. Atul Katkar, Mr. Pramod Mane, Mr. Praveen Pandkar, Mr. Prashant Shitoot and Mr. Umakant Kanade have been in the art industry for more than two to three decades.
+They identified the real need and gave artists the platform, Pune had been missing since forever.
 Speaking to them, made us realise their dedication and passion to bring a revolution in the art industry in Pune.
-Mr. Katkar said, “These types of events are a common in Mumbai or Delhi, but why should Pune be behind, when it holds a plethora of artistic talent and creativity?
-With this vision in mind, we at Rangsamartha Studios decided to host Pune Art Festival and intend to continue it every year, making it bigger and better.”
+Mr. Katkar said, “These types of events are a common in Mumbai or Delhi, but why should Pune be behind, when it holds a plethora of artistic talent and creativity ?
+With this vision in mind, we at Rangsamartha Studio decided to host Pune Art Festival and intend to continue it every year, making it bigger and better.”

-Pune Art Festival was definitely - "a creative escape" or its over enthusiastic citizens.
+Pune Art Festival was definitely - "a creative escape" for its over enthusiastic citizens.